RoyBeckerKristal/socioeconomic_classifier/README.md

 * SEC - directory containing files storing classifier models already trained.

-* Socioeconomic Classifier.pptx - a PowerPoint presentation describing the project in detail.
+* Socioeconomic Classifier.pdf - a printout of a Google Slides presentation describing the project in detail.

 To read more, please view the presentation.